Orlando, Florida is known for being a mecca for family travel, but are there things to do in Orlando for adults that are traveling without kids?

 These beautiful gardens in downtown Orlando are a real treat away from the hustle and bustle of busy streets and people.

-Locals absolutely love these gardens as well as visitors, as the 50 acres gives you ample time and space to explore.
+Locals and visitors alike absolutely love these gardens, as the lush 50 acres give you ample time and space to explore.

-In addition to a historic house, there’s also a tropical rainforest area, a rose garden, manicured plants and a butterfly garden meant to attract as many butterflies as possible.
+In addition to a historic house, there’s also a tropical rainforest area, a rose garden, manicured plants, and a specially-curated butterfly garden built to attract as many butterflies as possible!

 You can spend an entire day at Leu Gardens if you want, or just stop by for an hour or so for some peace and quiet.